leemunroe/amp-email-templates/README.md

 * [HTML support](https://github.com/ampproject/amphtml/blob/master/spec/email/amp-email-html.md) for AMP emails
 * [CSS support](https://github.com/ampproject/amphtml/blob/master/spec/email/amp-email-css.md) for AMP emails

+_Note: The starting template used was a clone of [this HTML template](https://github.com/leemunroe/responsive-html-email-template).
+You do not necessarily need all the markup included in these templates for AMP emails to work correctly._

 ## Getting Started

 * Open the [Gmail AMP for Email Playground](https://amp.gmail.dev/playground/)